Organization endpoints

 Integrations

-Certain Coveo integrations require a configuration that differs from what is explained above in this article.
+Certain Coveo integrations require a configuration that differs from what’s explained in the preceding sections of this article.

 Coveo for Sitecore

-To configure organization endpoints in a Coveo for Sitecore deployment, see Organization endpoints and multi-region support.
+To configure organization endpoints in a Coveo for Sitecore deployment, see Migrate to organization endpoints.

 Coveo for Salesforce